Missing Teeth Philadelphia, PA

 When teeth begin to move around, it can alter the structure of your jaw and how it fits together.
 After some time, your jawline will gradually decline, and the facial muscles will no longer be able to support your face, leading to a collapsed look.
 This alters the shape of your jaw and makes you look older.

-Schedule a Dental Exam & Missing Teeth Consultation Today
+Schedule a Dental Exam and Missing Teeth Consultation Today

-Dr. Derek Conover has training and experience in implant dentistry and is pleased to offer state-of-the-art implant treatment to patients with missing teeth.
+Dr. Derek Conover has training and experience in implant dentistry.
+He is pleased to offer state-of-the-art implant treatment to patients with missing teeth.

-If you or anyone you know might benefit from dental implant treatment or would like more information on them, please call our office at (215) 395-6076 or contact us online.
+If you or anyone you know might benefit from dental implant treatment or would like more information, please call our office at (215) 395-6076.
+You can also contact us online.